'Happy Matariki': Family travels from Auckland for Mauao star compass unveiling

 "Back in the day, I use to come to Mount Maunganui to party ... now we come to Mount Maunganui to come up the Mount and do karakia with the locals and have a great time."

-Local canoe captain Frank Kawe said an important part of today was to incorporate recognition of the deceased, which was seen in the open invitation for everyone to touch the stone and say the name of loved ones that have passed away.
+Local canoe captain Frank Kawe said an important part of today was to incorporate recognition of the deceased, which was seen in the open invitation for everyone to touch the stone and say the name of loved ones who had died.

-Kawe said the journey of the dead saw that those who died became stars for a while.
+Kawe said the journey of the dead meant they became stars for a while.

 "This is an appropriate time to offer up our deceased on their journey to be recognised as becoming stars for a portion of their journey of the afterlife."